sebastianwhyte/sebastianwhyte/README.md

 ### About Me

-- :octocat: I'm a professional Software Engineer based in New York State
+- :octocat: Professional Software Engineer based in New York State
 - :computer: Experienced with Java, SQL, and Python
 - :handshake: Interested in collaborating on open source projects
 - :white_check_mark: Currently in Backend Development